instantlinux/docker-tools/images/haproxy-keepalived/README.md

 * Define your keepalived settings in /etc/keepalived/keepalived.conf; see [man page](https://www.mankier.com/5/keepalived.conf).

+See the haproxy-keepalived/examples/ directory under this git repository to get started.

 This requires NET_ADMIN privileges.
 Also, you will need the ip_vs kernel module and ip_nonlocal set on the host running docker engine:
 ```
 echo ip_vs >>/etc/modules.conf